Scatter in the Relation between Persistent Radio Source Luminosity and Fast Radio Burst Rotation Measure: A Window into Circum-burst Environments: Constraints on Various Astrophysical Scenarios

-Different from the nebula scenario discussed in Section \ref{shock}, for the bow shock scenario in binary systems, the nebula radius mainly depends on the orbital separation and the pressure balance between the pulsar wind and the companion wind, rather than the nebula radius evolution.
-Thus, the scatter of the $L_\nu-|{\rm RM}|$ relation is determined by the binary parameter.
-We assume that the orbital separations satisfy a power-law distribution \be f(a)\propto a^{-\kappa_a}, \ee where $\kappa_a=1$ corresponds to the Öpik with $f(\log a)={\rm const}$.
-Based on pressure balance, the bow shock is located at a distance $R$ from the neutron star, \be R=\frac{\sqrt{\eta_w}}{1+\sqrt{\eta_w}}a~~~\text{with}~\eta_w\equiv\frac{L_{\rm sd}}{\dot M_wv_{w}c}, \ee where $L_{\rm sd}$ is the spindown luminosity of the neutron star, $\dot M_w$ is the mass loss rate of the companion, $v_{w}$ is the velocity of the companion wind.
-We assume that $\eta_w$ is independent of the orbital separation $a$, then the shock radius satisfies the distribution of \be f(R)\propto R^{-\kappa_a}. \ee On the other hand, the energy distribution of the accelerated electrons in both the shocked pair wind side and the shocked companion wind side mainly depends on the properties of the bow shock with parameter $L_{\rm sd},\dot M_w,v_w$.
+On the other hand, the energy distribution of the accelerated electrons in both the shocked pair wind side and the shocked companion wind side mainly depends on the properties of the bow shock with parameter $L_{\rm sd},\dot M_w,v_w$.
 Both $\zeta_e$ and $\gamma_c$ are expected to be largely independent of $R$, as the bow-shock system is open, allowing cooling electrons to escape.
 Consider that the $L_\nu-|{\rm RM}|$ relation is more sensitive to $R$, the scatter of the relation might mainly determined by $f(R)\propto R^{-\kappa_a}$.
-According to the predicted $L_\nu-|{\rm RM}|$ relation, one finally has \be L\propto \zeta_e\gamma_c^2R^2|{\rm RM}|\propto R^{\epsilon} |{\rm RM}|~~~\text{with}~\epsilon=2. \ee By combining with Eq.(\ref{CMFR}), we define $\tilde\alpha\equiv 1/(1-\kappa_a)$ and one finally has $\tilde\alpha|\epsilon|=2/(1-\kappa_a)$.
+According to the predicted $L_\nu-|{\rm RM}|$ relation, one finally has

+By combining with Eq.(\ref{CMFR}), we define $\tilde\alpha\equiv 1/(1-\kappa_a)$ and one finally has $\tilde\alpha|\epsilon|=2/(1-\kappa_a)$.
 Notice that although the bow shock radius does not evolve with time, its statistical distribution among the population mathematically mimics the temporal evolution of an expanding nebula.
 Therefore, we can equate its spatial distribution index $\tilde\alpha$ to the effective temporal index $\alpha$ to utilize the same statistical framework.
 By equating this spatial distribution index $\tilde\alpha$ to the effective variance parameter $\alpha$ derived from our scatter framework, one finally has $\kappa_a=-0.34\pm0.60$.

 The derived value has large uncertainties and is marginally consistent with a flat distribution ($\kappa_a\sim0$) or even Öpik's law ($\kappa_a\sim1$) within $2\sigma$.
 Therefore, the binary wind scenario cannot be ruled out solely based on this statistical argument.
 However, a more critical issue is the selection bias: radio luminosity is expected to drop significantly with separation $a$, meaning a flux-limited sample should be dominated by close binaries.
 Furthermore, we note that our derivation assumes a steady formation rate and an unbiased sampling of the PRS population.
 In reality, flux-limited surveys may suffer from Malmquist bias, preventing the detection of older, fainter, and larger nebulae.